 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the County's basic financial statements.
-The introductory section, the Budgetary Comparison Schedule - Assessor's Valuation Fund, and the Component Unit Statements present additional analysis and are not a required part of the basic financial statements.
+The introductory section, the Budgetary Comparison Schedule - Assessor's Valuation Fund, the Schedule of State Grant Receipts and Expenditures, and the Component Unit Statements present additional analysis and are not a required part of the basic financial statements.

-The Budgetary Comparison Schedule - Assessor's Valuation Fund and the Component Unit Statements are the responsibility of management and derive from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The Budgetary Comparison Schedule - Assessor's Valuation Fund, the Schedule of State Grant Receipts and Expenditures, and the Component Unit Statements are the responsibility of management and derive from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Budgetary Comparison Schedule - Assessor's Valuation Fund and the Component Unit Statements are fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+In our opinion, the Budgetary Comparison Schedule - Assessor's Valuation Fund, the Schedule of State Grant Receipts and Expenditures, and the Component Unit Statements are fairly stated in all material respects in relation to the basic financial statements taken as a whole.